bmuschko/ckad-crash-course/exercises/02-creating-using-configmap/instructions.md

 # Exercise 2

-In this exercise, you will first create a ConfigMap with predefined values from a file.
-Later, you'll create a Pod, consume the ConfigMap as environment variables and print out its values by logging into the container.
+In this exercise, you will first create a ConfigMap from predefined values in a file.
+Later, you'll create a Pod, consume the ConfigMap as environment variables and print out its values from within the container.

 ## Configuring a Pod to Use a ConfigMap